 Wildlife encounters have been reported, so be aware that you'll be running through bear country.

-In exchange for all this you'll get stunning scenery, a major runner's high, and a cool t-shirt!
+In exchange for all this you'll get stunning scenery, a major runner's high, and a cool t-shirt or other gear!